ktkyletran/weather-app/README.md

-# weather-app
+# weather-wizard

 <h1>Description</h1>
-<p>A web app that retrieves the current and 5-day forecast for any city.</p>
+<p>Weather Wizard is a web app that retrieves the current and 5-day forecast for any city.</p>

 <h1>Tech Stack</h1>
 <ul>